ff6347/gestalten-in-code/projects/sol-lewitt/index.md

 In 2007, he died in New York City, the cause of death was cancer.

 ## CREATION
-At Le Witt had a strong influence Russian avant-garde and constructivist.
+Le Witt had a strong influence Russian avant-garde and constructivist.
 We can say that as an artist, Sol LeWitt came out of the "Black Square" by Malevich.
 Cube LeWitt called his "base unit".
 It then truncates the verge of turning the cube in the lattice, then multiply cubes, creating chaos.
 The artist experimented with form and color of objects, working with simple geometric shapes, mostly in black and white technique.
 In the later stages of creativity LeWitt created the sculpture and graphic series, doing murals.
 His works are in major collections of contemporary art.